Sparsh-N/cableCount/README.md

 Current progress and todo:
 - [x] Complete backend methods / Test methods with Postman
 - [x] Implement headers, footer, and navbar for frontend
-- [ ] Complete frontend application / UI
+- [x] Complete frontend application / UI
-- [ ] Connect Backend with Frontend
+- [x] Connect Backend with Frontend
-- [ ] Run XRadar on application Backend (for Quality Analysis)
+- [ ] Run XRadar or JDepend on application Backend (for Quality Analysis)
 - [ ] Dockerize (and Test!)
 Application
 - [ ] Host on AWS